jcampbell05/ml-training-benchmark/README.md

 1. Install Xcode
 2. Download this project (Must be a fresh copy for each Mac)
-3. Open the Benchmark file
+3. Open the Benchmark.mlproj file
-4. Click Benchmark on the left
-5. Click the dropbox under training data, click select files and then click the "training_images" folder.
+4. Click the dropbox under training data, click select files and then click the "training_images" folder.
-6. Click the dropbox under testing data, click select files and then click the "testing_images" folder.
+5. Click the dropbox under testing data, click select files and then click the "testing_images" folder.
-7. Wait for CreateML to finish loading the data.
+6. Wait for CreateML to finish loading the data.
-8. Click Train at the top and wait until it has finished.
+7. Click Train at the top and wait until it has finished.